CP1404/XUTPracticals/prac_06/README.md

 # Practical 06 - Classes

-**Code Reviews help you learn!**
-Each practical from now on, you will do your work in a **new branch**, then do a **pull request**, mentioning a new/different student to get (and give) a code review.
-So, this week, ***before*** starting the prac, create a new branch, `prac_06_feedback`.
-See how this works?
-Please ask for help if you're not sure.

-When you have finished the code reviewing process, you can merge your changes to close the pull request.
-It is desirable that everyone completes this properly with a decent code review, lessons from the experience, and improved code, but realistically some students will not do this.
-Merge your code without a review if you need to.
-**Your** mark is not dependent on someone else's work.
-You must do the PR with a valid mention, but you don't need to rely on receiving a code review to complete your own work.

 We have seen how to work with lists, tuples and dictionaries to store and process data appropriate for those types:

 - `list` is useful for storing an ordered sequence of data (e.g. monthly rainfall data)